desi-ivanova/starter-academic/content/post/llm-stats-evals/index.md

 We use Fisher exact test for the binomial proportion for all models, reporting the p-values in the next figure.

-{{< figure library="true" src="template_gsm.png" title="<b>Figure 1 from Mirzadeh et al. (2024).</b>" numbered="false">}}

-{% include figure.html
-  path="assets/img/2025-04-28-towards-more-rigorous-llm-evals/fisher_pvalues.png"
-  class="img-fluid"
-  title="Fisher exact test"
-  caption="<b>Fisher exact test: p-values for two-sided and one-sided tests across models.</b>
-  The grey line represents the 5% significance level, and the black line represents the 1% significance level.
+{{< figure library="true" src="fisher_pvalues.png" title="<b>Fisher exact test: p-values for two-sided and one-sided tests across models.</b> The grey line represents the 5% significance level, and the black line represents the 1% significance level.
 Models marked with (*) indicate that the null hypothesis can be rejected at the 5% significance level in favor of the two-sided alternative; these models are Gemma-7b, Mistral-7b-instruct-v0.1, Phi-2, and Llama3-8b.
 The models for which the null hypothesis can be rejected in favour of the one-sided alternative are Gemma-7b, Mistral-7b-instruct-v0.1, and Phi-2.
-  Llama3-8b performs statistically better on GSM-Symbolic than on GSM8K."
+Llama3-8b performs statistically better on GSM-Symbolic than on GSM8K." numbered="false">}}
-%}

 When analysing the models independently at the 5% significance level, we find that four models---Gemma-7b, Mistral-7b-instruct-v0.1, Phi-2, and Llama3-8b (indicated with (*) in the figure above)---exhibit statistically significant differences in performance based on the two-sided test.